Written by Andrea Clares & Talia Cecchele

 Weight restoration is a crucial part of eating disorder recovery for several reasons:

-the final stages of overcoming disordered eating and normalising eating behaviours (intuitive eating) can only be addressed when at a healthy weight when hunger and fullness cues can be interpreted
+the final stages of overcoming disordered eating and normalising eating behaviours (intuitive eating) can only be addressed at a healthy weight when hunger and fullness cues can be interpreted

-to overcome the fear of not engaging in compensatory behaviours like dietary restriction, purging (vomiting) laxative abuse and compulsive exercise
+to overcome the fear of not engaging in compensatory behaviours like dietary restriction, purging (vomiting), laxative abuse and compulsive exercise

 body image work and body acceptance is counter-productive unless weight restored